Sedef Kabaş: January 2022 arrest

-She is currently being held in Bakırköy Women's Prison in Istanbul.
 On 27 January, Kabaş's lawyer announced that a criminal complaint had been filed on her behalf against the Minister of Justice, Abdülhamit Gül, after he spoke out in defence of Kabaş's arrest.

 During an interview with NTV on 27 January, Erdoğan commented on Kabaş's arrest, stating "likening the administrative centre of the Republic of Turkey to a sty, which we call the home of the nation, is an insult to our beloved people".
 He added that the charges levied against Kabaş had "nothing to do with freedom of expression".

 Kabaş's arrest received international press attention, including from the BBC, The Guardian, and CNN.
 On 24 January 2022, the Turkish Radio and Television High Council issued Tele1 with a 5% revenue fine and a five-day ban from broadcasting following an enquiry into their decision to broadcast Kabaş's comments; a further 3% fine was issued after Tele1 journalist Uğur Dündar criticized this decision.

 On 1 February 2022, 27 international groups wrote an open letter calling on the Turkish government to release Kabaş and to end judicial harassment of independent media.
 The signatories included the International Press Institute, the Association of European Journalists, the European Centre for Press and Media Freedom, and Freedom House.
 On 8 February, Erdoğan filed a civil lawsuit against Kabaş seeking 250,000 liras (approximately $18,400) in damages for libel.

 On 11 March 2022, Kabaş attended her first hearing at the İstanbul 36th Criminal Court of First Instance.
 The court acquitted her of the charges of insulting a public official, issued her a suspended sentence for insulting the president, and ordered her immediate release.